Konst-Is/IndexedLinkedList/README.md

 // public class Node<Element: CustomStringConvertible>

-data  // data of any type implementing the CustomStringConvertible protocol init(data: Element) // an initializer that creates a node with data
-// of any type implementing the CustonStringConvertible protocol
+data  // data of any type implementing the CustomStringConvertible protocol init(data: Element) /* an initializer that creates a node with data of any type implementing the CustonStringConvertible protocol */

 // public class IndexedLinkedList<Element: CustomStringConvertible>: CustomStringConvertible

-lastIndex // index of the last node in the list, optional head //  first node in the list, optional tail // last node in the list, optional size // number of nodes in the list isEmpty // returns true if the list is empty and false otherwise description // forms a string describing all items in the list and the links between them init() //  initializer that creates an empty list.
-When calling this initializer,
-// you must pass to it a generic parameter of the type of list items,
+lastIndex // optional index of the last node in the list. head //  optional first node in the list. tail // optional last node in the list. size // number of nodes in the list. isEmpty // returns true if the list is empty and false otherwise. description // forms a string describing all items in the list and the links between them. init() /*  initializer that creates an empty list.
+When calling this initializer, you must pass to it a generic parameter of the type of list items. */ init(head: Node<Element>) // an initializer that creates a list from a single node. subscript(index: Int) -> Node<Element>? // returns an optional list item by index. addNode(node: Node<Element>) // method that adds a new node to the end of the list. removeLastNode() -> Node<Element>? /* method that removes the last node in the list and returns it if it exists or nil. */ removeAll() // method that completely clears the list.
-// e.g.: var myLL = IndexedLinkedList<String>()
-init(head: Node<Element>) // an initializer that creates a list from a single node subscript(index: Int) -> Node<Element>? // returns an optional list item by index addNode(node: Node<Element>) // method that adds a new node to the end of the list removeLastNode() -> Node<Element>? // method that removes the last node
-// in the list and returns it if it exists or nil removeAll() // method that clears the list completely
 ```

 ### How to integrate IndexedLinkedList into your project